Practical graph signal sampling with log-linear size scaling: Problem setup

 Note that the set $\mathcal{S}$ achieving optimality under general criteria in the form of \eqref{eq:objMat} is a function of $\recF{}$, so that $\mathcal{S}$ is optimized for reconstruction with that particular bandwidth support $\recF{}$.
 While typically we do not know the bandwidth of the original signal, in what follows we assume that a specific bandwidth for reconstructing the signal has been given.

-In this paper we choose the D-optimality criterion from design of experiments \cite{atkinson2007optimum}, where the goal is to find:
+A particular choice $h(.)$ of interest to us is $1/\pdet(.)$, where $\pdet(.)$ is the pseudo determinant\cite{minka1998inferring}.
+Since our error covariance matrix is singular, we used pseudo determinant instead of determinant.
+Pseudo determinant only differs from determinant in that it is a product of non-zero eigenvalues instead of all eigenvalues of the matrix.
+With our choice of $h(.)$, \eqref{eq:objMat} is equivalent to the following maximization :

-Maximizing the determinant leads to minimizing the confidence interval of the solution \cite{atkinson2007optimum} as will be seen in Appendix \ref{sec:ignoreBand}.
+This is also known as the D-optimality criterion.
+Maximizing the determinant leads to minimizing the confidence interval of the solution $\mathbf{\hat{f}}$ \cite{atkinson2007optimum} as will be seen in Appendix \ref{sec:ignoreBand}.
 As a further advantage, the D-optimal objective leads to a novel unified view of different types of sampling algorithms proposed in the literature --- see Section \ref{sec:tradeoffInn}.
-Moreover, for our goal of an eigendecomposition-free subset selection, D-optimality has favorable properties that lead to fast algorithms.
+Moreover, the D-optimal objective is necessary for the approximations we need in order to develop algorithms achieving eigendecomposition-free subset selection.

 Sampling algorithms are designed to implicitly or explicitly optimize the sampling set for a particular bandwidth support.
 In this paper, we denote by $\recR{}$ the bandwidth support assumed by a sampling algorithm, which can be equal to the reconstruction bandwidth support $\recF{}$ for which the objective \eqref{eq:mainObj} can be rewritten as: